This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mullein Should Be In Everything You Smoke

-Calling all herbal smokers, tobacco smokers, cannabis smokers, mushroom smokers (we don't advise smoking mushrooms, but people do it!), smokers of anything at all: MULLEIN IS YOUR NEW BEST FRIEND AND SHOULD BE BLENDED INTO EVERYTHING YOU SMOKE.
+Calling all herbal smokers, tobacco smokers, cannabis smokers, mushroom smokers (we don't advise smoking mushrooms, but people do it!), smokers of ANYTHING at all:

 Combusting plant matter and then inhaling that smoke is heating and drying to your respiratory system, whereas mullein is a cooling herb that helps drive moisture to the lungs.
 This means mullein helps to keep your body in a state of balance while smoking, which is great because it's when we're out of balance that we begin to feel discomfort.

 If you're a cannabis smoker, you've probably experienced cottonmouth before.
-In addition to the hot and dry nature of smoke itself, THC sends signals to our endocannabinoid receptors to limit saliva production, making cannabis an extremely drying herb.
-Because of this, stoners should ESPECIALLY be adding mullein to their flower since it helps keep your juices flowing.
+In addition to the hot and dry nature of smoke itself, cannabis is an extremely drying herb because THC sends signals to our endocannabinoid receptors to limit saliva production.
+Because of this, stoners should especially be adding mullein to their flower since it helps keep your juices flowing.

 Flavor-wise, you honestly probably won't even be able to tell that mullein is in your smoke.
 This makes it especially easy to add to any blend since it won't disrupt whatever terpene profile you got going on.
 The only difference you'll feel is added smoothness.
 Your lungs will thank you.

-Other than adding mullein to your smoke, mullein is an herb smokers should work with in tincture or tea as well for the reasons outlined here.
+If you want to purchase mullein leaf to smoke, make sure it's organic and that you pick out any hard, stem bits first but be sure to save the stems for tea.
+Other than adding mullein to your smoking blends, mullein is an herb smokers should work with in tincture or tea as well for the benefits outlined above.
 It'll be especially moisturizing in tea, making it a great accompaniment to your smoke sessions.

 Interested in taking a deeper dive into why mullein is such a great herb for smokers?
 You can read more in our zine, Puff Into The Present Moment, where we get a bit more technical.